-When Eric and I first made the decision that we would without a doubt use cloth diapers on our unborn child (in the baby aisle at Target two years before said child was even more than a thought) I had no knowledge of this non-disposable world.
-I was just like, these diapers have owl prints!
-I love owl prints.
+When my husband and I first made the decision that we would without a doubt use cloth diapers on our unborn child (in the baby aisle at Target two years before said child was even more than a thought) I had no knowledge of this non-disposable world.

 How to Wash & Care For Cloth Diapers